-This assessment takes place either when the application for authorisation or registration of an institution is made or when an already authorised or registered institution has plans to appoint a person to a position which requires a suitability assessment (including appointments that are subject to the approval procedure for qualified holdings - see the SSM Guide).
-In this latter case, it may be either a person who already works at the institution or a person from outside.
+2:137 This assessment takes place either when an institution applies for authorisation or when an already authorised institution intends to appoint a person to a position which requires a suitability assessment (including appointments that are subject to the approval procedure for qualified holdings - see the SSM Guide).
+In the latter case, the assessment can relate to either a person already working in the institution concerned or an external person.

-As part of the ongoing prudential supervision carried out by the NBB/ECB, an analysis is also carried out to ensure that the persons concerned are suitable whenever there are new facts and/or changes in circumstances which provide reasonable grounds for a reassessment.
-It is incumbent upon the supervisory authority to determine when there are reasonable grounds.
+2:138 As part of the supervisor’s ongoing prudential supervision, the suitability of the persons concerned is also reassessed if there are new facts and/or circumstances that provide reasonable grounds for such a reassessment.
+It is for the supervisor to determine what constitutes new facts and/or circumstances.

-2) Reassessment in the absence of particular signals
+2) Reassessment in the absence of specific signals

 2.6.2 Assessment procedure

 2:145 As indicated above, the suitability requirements for institutions subject to direct supervision by the ECB are applied in accordance with the rules of the SSM.
 Therefore, for more information on the concrete steps of the assessment process, please refer to the SSM Guide.
 As already mentioned in this Manual, the national competent authorities, in this case the NBB, act as the entry point for initiating the procedure and assist the ECB in the actual assessment process.
 The final decision on a person’s suitability rests with the ECB.

 188.8.131.52 Before taking up the position